meneses-pt/goals.zone/README.md

-# Videogoals
+# VideoGoals

-The aim of this project is to make a website available where one could easily search for videos of goals in footbal (soccer), matches posted to reddit.com
+The aim of this project is to make a website available where one could easily search for videos of goals in footbal (soccer), matches posted to reddit.com (/r/soccer)

 ## Getting Started